-Avoidance and Mitigation - Bats
+Avoidance - Bats

 - i.
 Work should avoid the main breeding and mating season of Common pipistrelle bats.
-The work should be carried out from the 1st November through to the 1st May, inclusive. - ii.
-Ensure all workers on site (including sub-contractors) are made familiar with bat legislation and agree to work in accordance with and fully follow best practice measures. - iii.
-Carry out careful checks under any of the tiles, when any of these are removed, please do so carefully, lifting outwardly, and checking for bats continually.
-Individual bats may be found in/under tiles, cladding, between timber boards.
-Works must stop if any bats are found and advice sort.
-Signs of usage include; bat droppings, dis-colouration or polishing of access points where bats rub against them and urine stains.
-If in doubt, consult a licensed bat worker. - iv.
-In the unlikely event that a bat is found please see below:
+Construction, particularly of the $1^{st}$ floor dormer extension and the installation of the rectangular windows on the southern elevation should be carried out from the $1^{st}$ November through to the $1^{st}$ May, inclusive. - ii.
+Ensure all workers on site (including sub-contractors) are made familiar with bat legislation and agree to work in accordance with and fully follow best practice measures

-- 1. At no point should a worker handle a bat.
+- iii.
+Carry out careful checks of any cracks/crevices and cavities in or on the building prior to demolition.
+Signs of usage include; bat droppings, dis-colouration or polishing of access points where bats rub against them, urine stains and a lack of cobwebs, particularly if other crevices around them have plenty. - iv.
+Individual bats may be found in/under; cladding, between timber boards, between corrugated sheeting, in soffit boxes, behind lead flashing and sometimes just clinging to timber beams around joins as well as others areas.
+When any of these are removed, please do so carefully, lifting outwardly, and checking for bats continually.
+If in doubt, consult a licensed bat worker. - v.
+In the unlikely event that a bat is found please see below: - 1.
+At no point should a worker handle a bat.
 Untrained handling may cause undue stress and injury to the bat, and if bitten may expose the worker to rabies-related European Bat Lyssavirus - 2.
 Where possible replace any covering without damaging the bat, then halt works and contact Natural England (Tel: 0845 601 4523), or the Bat Conservation Trust Helpline (0845 1300 228), or IoSWT (01720 422153) for advice. - 3.
 Any bats that go to ground should be covered with a box and left alone until a licensed bat worker arrives to assess the condition of the bat - 4.
 If the bat attempts to fly at any point allow it to do so.
 Preventing natural behavior will cause unnecessary stress and may cause injury.
 Attempt to see where bat goes.
-If the bat returns to the building, halt works and report the escaped bat to the local bat worker
+If the bat returns to the building, halt works and report the escaped bat to the local bat worker - vi.
+Try to minimise any dust generated from demolition works from entering off-site buildings and gardens i.
+If the final building works includes exterior lighting, the location and direction will need to be considered.
+An increase in lighting, or focused lighting on potential roosts need to be avoided.
+In this instance lights that have features such as cowls, hoods etc that direct light towards the ground are preferred.
+Ideally, using motion-sensor security lighting and timing that avoids the 1st hour after dusk and 1 hour before dawn are also recommended.